Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 The best denture cleaner for stains will not be abrasive, and will be bleach-free, as bleach can actually change the color of your artificial teeth, and not for the better!
 To be safe, visit your dentist, and tell them about your concerns—they will be able to help you clean the stains from your false teeth safely and efficiently.

 Your new teeth are an important part of your oral health, so it’s imperative that you care for them properly.
 To get an idea of the best way to maintain your dentures, check out the following advice:

 Let’s face it: You’re a bit of a tree-hugger and you like to avoid the chemicals where you can.
 Well getting replacement teeth doesn’t necessarily have to mean sacrificing your natural lifestyle.
 Have a look at the following tips for how to clean your dentures naturally:

 Baking soda is really a must-have on every natural cleaning product list.
 It can be used to replace a plethora of harsh chemical products for cleaning.

 So how do you use baking soda to clean dentures?

 To clean your teeth, you can add 2 tsp of baking soda to a bit of water, forming a paste.
 Using a brush with extra-soft bristles, gently

 One of the natural methods of cleaning dentures is the use of vinegar or baking soda, in case of soda caution should be exercised, as it can be abrasive.
-All methods should be discussed with the dentist at the time of the visit
+All methods should be discussed with the dentist

 scrub away stains and food particles.